symbol/symbol-docs/source/guidelines/sdk-development.rst

     openapi-generator generate -i ./openapi3.yml -g typescript-node -o ./symbol-ts-sdk/ && rm -R symbol-ts-sdk/test

-4. The generated lib are normally published into a central repository (e.g. maven, npm).
+4. The generated lib is normally published into a central repository (e.g. maven, npm).
 The SDKs depend on those libraries like any other third party dependency.
 To automate the deployment of the packages, including the generator for the selected programming language in the `symbol-openapi-generator <https://github.com/nemtech/symbol-openapi-generator>`_ project.

 5. Drop the generated client classes and implement them using the `Repository pattern <https://martinfowler.com/eaaCatalog/repository.html>`_ returning `Observables <https://en.wikipedia.org/wiki/Observer_pattern>`_ of `ReactiveX <http://reactivex.io/>`_.

+.. note:: The SDK for TypeScript currently chooses the ``typescript-node`` template from the OpenAPI Generator, but there are also other templates available to fit for other purposes.
+The SDK has interfaced out all the Http Repositories so that different implementations can be applied.

 Example of repositories and implementations: